Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 If you're new to ExpressVPN, installing the Android app works much like any other.
 Go to the Play Store, find the app, notice its impressive stats (5 million+ users and a 4.1 rating), install it as usual and work through the signup process.

 If you've already set up an ExpressVPN account, there are some easier options.
-We went to the ExpressVPN web console on our Windows system, chose the Setup > Android page, scanned the QR code and downloaded and installed the app (your phone must allow installations from outside of the Play Store for this to work.)
+We went to the ExpressVPN web console on our Windows system, chose the Setup > Android page, scanned the QR code and automatically downloaded and installed the app (your phone must allow installations from outside of the Play Store for this to work.)

 We still had to make a couple of basic setup choices, for example deciding if we wanted to allow the app to send anonymous analytics back to ExpressVPN, but otherwise the process was completed in seconds.
 In particular, we didn't have to worry about finding and entering some cryptic user name and password, because the app configured that automatically during installation, and once that's done you need never see a login screen again.
 (Although you can sign out for extra security, if you prefer.)